Publishers and Subscribers: using messages#

 def amazing_quote_subscriber_callback(self, msg: AmazingQuote):

-"""Method that is periodically called by the timer."""
+"""Method that is called when a new msg is received by the node."""

 self.get_logger().info(f"""